clarity-lang/book/src/ch11-01-setup.md

 We will then think about the various error states that exist in our marketplace.
 The act of listing an NFT may fail under a number of circumstances; namely, the expiry block height is in the past, or the listing price is zero (we will not allow free listings).
 Additionally, there is the possibility that a user may try to list an NFT for sale without actually owning it.
 However, this issue will be addressed by the NFT contract's built-in safeguards.
-You may remember that the built-in NFT functions fail with an error code if the NFT does not exist or if it is not owned by `tx-sender`.
+You may remember that the built-in NFT functions fail with an error code if the NFT does not exist or if it is not owned by `contract-caller`.
 We will simply propagate those errors using
 [control flow functions](ch06-00-control-flow.md).
 We therefore only define two listing error codes: